mathlingua/mathlingua-language-support/README.md

 # Mathlingua Language Support

 This is the official Visual Studio Code extension to provide language support for the [Mathlingua](https://www.mathlingua.org/) language.
-It is the recommended tool for contributing math knowledge to the [Mathlore Vault](https://github.com/DominicKramer/mathlore-vault) or [Codex](https://github.com/DominicKramer/codex).
+It is the recommended tool for contributing math knowledge to the [Mathlore Vault](https://github.com/DominicKramer/mathlore-vault) or the [Math Codex](https://github.com/DominicKramer/codex).

 ## Features

-Supports syntax highlighting, auto-analysis, autocomplete, rendering of MathLingua documents (with a `.math` extension), and identifying duplicate content and signatures.
-Any parse errors are displayed within the current file on save, and any signatures that are used, but have not been defined, are marked with a warning.
+Supports syntax highlighting, auto-analysis, autocomplete, rendering of MathLingua documents (with a `.math` extension), and identifying errors such as duplicate definitions, usage of undefined definitions, or invalid use of definitions.
+Any parse errors are displayed within the current file on save.

 Furthermore, the follow command palette commands are supported:
 - **mathlingua.preview**
   - Open a preview panel that renders the current MathLingua document.
+  - This command can also be activated with the keyboard shortcut `Ctrl+Shift+R` or `Cmd+Shift+R`.

 The following configuration options are also supported:
 - **mathlingua.fontFamily**